Sammysouris/write_website/exampleSite/content/english/about.md

   enable : true
   image : "images/company/brain.jpg"
-  title : "We study cerebral laterality and handedness." content : "Oh, hi!
-I didn’t see you there.
-We’re glad that you are visiting our site for the project WRITE.
-Uhmm… Do you want some coffee?
-Tea maybe?
-Well, suit yourself and check out our projects.
-Let us know if you have any questions - we’ll be happy to answer them!"
+  title : "We study cerebral laterality and handedness." content : "Let us know if you have any questions - we’ll be happy to answer them!"

   button:
     enable : true